-Day Full-time and part-time employees % ordinary hourly rate Casual employees, inclusive of casual loading % ordinary hourly rate Monday to Friday-all employees First 2 hours 150 175 An employee recalled to work after leaving work premises, entitled to minimum of 3 hours, or be paid for 3 hours After 2 hours 200 225 Saturday First 2 hours 150 175 Plumbing and Irrigation employees After 2 hours 200 225 Minimum of 3 hours of work, or be paid for 3 hours After 12 Noon 200 225 Sunday - all employees Minimum 4 hours, or be paid for 4 hours All day 200 225 Public holidays - all employees Minimum 4 hours, or be paid for 4 hours All day 250 275 Work commenced after midnight and before start of ordinary hours on any day 200 225 Time off instead of payment for overtime employee taking ti particular amount the employee.
-Each occasion mu employer may agree in writing to the me off instead of being paid for a of overtime that has been worked by est have a separate agreement, ule J - Agreement for Time off t for overtime.
+Day Full-time and part-time employees % ordinary hourly rate Casual employees, inclusive of casual loading % ordinary hourly rate Monday to Friday-all employees An employee recalled to work after leaving work First 2 hours 150% 175% premises, entitled to minimum of 3 hours, or be paid for 3 hours After 2 hours 200% 225% Saturday First 2 hours 150% 175% Plumbing and Irrigation employees After 2 hours 200% 225% Minimum of 3 hours of work, or be paid for 3 hours After 12 Noon 200% 225% Sunday - all employees Minimum 4 hours, or be paid for 4 hours All day 200% 225% Public holidays - all employees Minimum 4 hours, or be paid for 4 hours All day 250% 275% Work commenced after midnight and before start of ordinary hours on any day 200% 225% Time off instead of payment for overtime An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee.
+Each occasion must have a separate agreement, example in Schedule J - Agreement for Time off instead of payment for overtime.
 The period of time off that an employee is entitled to take is the same as the number of overtime hours worked.
-EXAMPLE: By making an agreement under an employee who worked 2 overtime hours is entitled to 2 hours' time off.
+EXAMPLE: By making an agreement under this clause, an employee who worked 2 overtime hours is entitled to 2 hours' time off.